General impression from Ziwa Rhino Sanctuary

 - Community meeting: Unfortunately, I could not understand a word, because the meeting was in the language of Uganda.
 So I watched the people – the important ones were sitting on a bank, the others on the ground, women on the right side, men left.
 Peace and I got a chair.
 My feeling was that they listened to each other, having respect for the different opinions.
 Some were just in opposition, „farmers against wild animals“, never a love story.
 You could experience it in sentences like „your monkeys destroy my field.“ In the end, people wrote their comments about the talk and the results in a special book.
 I found that astonishing, but a good way for the next communication.

 - School: two mornings, I spend in the school.
 I visited all three classes and met all three teachers.
 I was surprised about the discipline, wow.
 Also, big results in refer to material and papers on the wall with only a few things.
 They really need support with pens, books and just stuff you need for teaching.
 Some kids never saw a rhino in the sanctuary, unbelievable.
 Maybe, it would be a good thing to copy, what Matto Barfuss did for Botswana.
 He wrote and printed a schoolbook with the title „The wildlife at my home.“ So, he tried to overcome the old dualism between farmers and their „ennemies“, the wild ones.
 I think it would also be a good thing to teach biology, especially birth control issues.

-Some ideas: May be you could settle Aras.
+May be you could settle Aras.
 The area is ideal for them and there is enough food, the african coconut.
 It could also be interessant for the tourists.
 The guides, who show animals and birds what I liked very much, could maybe also offer this to the Rhino-trackers.
 So the people would stay longer and bring more money.
 And, last, but not least, you need a veterinary for wild animals.
 The experience with the hurting of Obama demonstrated, that this is an very important issue.